FAQs (Frequently Asked Questions)

 How do the Fellowship periods work?

 Grant terms normally would run for 12 months from the project's starting point.
 Grant terms may begin as early as the start of the calendar year following the award decision.
-Awardees have four obligations:
+Unspent funds will revert to the Nagel Institute.
+Awardees have three obligations:

 - Fulfill the stated objectives of the grant.